 Dr. Young Bai Moon, 263 Link Hall, firstname.lastname@example.org, 315-443-2341

-Jeongmin Ahn, Benjamin Akih-Kumgeh, Jackie Anderson, Michelle Blum, Edward Bogucz, Thong Dang, John Dannenhoffer, Barry Davidson, Bing Dong, Victor Duenas, Mark Glauser, Melissa Green, Alan Levy, Xiyuan Liu, Shalabh Maroo, Young Moon, Qiquan Qiao, Utpal Roy, Amit Sanyal, Mehmet Sarimurat, Roger Schmidt, Wanliang Shan, Yiyang Sun, Yeqing Wang, Jianshun Zhang, Teng Zhang
+Jeongmin Ahn, Benjamin Akih-Kumgeh, Jackie Anderson, Michelle Blum, Edward Bogucz, Thong Dang, John Dannenhoffer, Bing Dong, Victor Duenas, Zhenyu Gan, Mark Glauser, Melissa Green, Alan Levy, Xiyuan Liu, Shalabh Maroo, Young Moon, Quinn Qiao, Utpal Roy, Amit Sanyal, Mehmet Sarimurat, Roger Schmidt, Wanliang Shan, Yiyang Sun, Yeqing Wang, Jianshun Zhang, Teng Zhang

-The mission of the mechanical engineering program at Syracuse University is to educate and promote learning and discovery in mechanical engineering and to prepare students for careers of technical excellence, professional growth, and leadership in a complex and competitive technological environment.
+The mission of the aerospace engineering program at Syracuse University is to educate and to promote learning and discovery in aerospace engineering and to prepare students for a career of technical excellence and professional growth and leadership in a complex and competitive technological environment.

 - be cognizant of societal context and ethical responsibility in professional practice;

 - function productively on teams and communicate ideas to both technical and non-technical audiences; and

 - be agile, innovative and adaptable in an increasingly diverse and global environment.